skip to main content

 Internet typeView on provider site

 Optimum and T-Mobile use different technologies to deliver internet service.
-Optimum employs a mix of coaxial and fiber-optic cables, while T-Mobile’s tech utilizes cell towers for a completely wireless delivery method.
+Optimum employs a mix of coaxial and fiber-optic cables, while T-Mobile’s tech uses fixed wireless internet from cell towers in most areas and fiber internet in others.

 Data caps: Optimum vs. T-Mobile